Casey Hayward: 2012

-He made his professional regular season debut in the Green Bay Packers' season-opener against the San Francisco 49ers and recorded one tackle in their 30–23 loss.
-On October 7, 2012, Hayward recorded two combined tackles, broke up a pass, and made his first career interception during the Packers' 30–27 loss to the Indianapolis Colts.
-He intercepted a pass attempt by Andrew Luck that was originally intended for Reggie Wayne to seal the victory in the fourth quarter.
-The following week, Hayward broke up three passes and intercepted two passes from Matt Schaub and T. J. Yates during the Packers' 42–24 victory at the Houston Texans.
-In Week 7, Hayward earned his first career start after Sam Shields was unable to play following a shin and knee injury.
-Hayward went on to record three solo tackles, a pass deflection, and an interception in a 30–20 victory at the St. Louis Rams.
-During the month of October 2012, he won the NFL defensive Rookie of the Month, having intercepted four passes three games.
+On September 9, 2012, he made his professional regular season debut in the Green Bay Packers' season-opener against the San Francisco 49ers and recorded one solo tackle in their 30–23 loss.
+On October 7, 2012, Hayward recorded two combined tackles (one solo), broke up a pass, and made his first career interception off a pass attempt thrown by Andrew Luck to wide receiver Reggie Wayne in the fourth quarter of the Packers' 30–27 loss to the Indianapolis Colts.
+The following week, Hayward broke up three passes and intercepted two passes by Matt Schaub and T. J. Yates during the Packers' 42–24 victory at the Houston Texans in Week 6.
+On October 25, 2012, Hayward earned his first career start after Sam Shields injured his shin and knee and went on to record three solo tackles, make one pass deflection, and intercepted a pass thrown by Sam Bradford to wide receiver Chris Givens as they defeated the St. Louis Rams 30–20.
+He was named the NFL defensive Rookie of the Month for October due to his four interceptions in three games.
 He finished third for NFL Defensive Rookie of the Year and was named to the NFL All-Joes team.